 Pet urine contains nitrogen at such high levels it can kill the grass and roots within an hour of coming into contact with the ground.

 Once the grass is dead, it can’t be revived.

-Diluting the urine with a hosepipe is only a practical solution for the occasional mishap but we do have some long term suggestions if you own a dog and are seeing brown patches all over your lawn.
+Diluting the urine with a hosepipe is only a practical solution for the occasional mishap but I do have some long term suggestions if you own a dog and are seeing brown patches all over your lawn.

 5) Fertiliser Burn – Lawn Browning and Yellowing